 Consider the energy requirements of the brain.
 Whether it’s running on glucose (most of the population) or mostly on ketones, the brain is a steady state organ that never spikes energy demand.
 It’s a slow-burn 24/7 at nearly the same output whether you are sleeping, exercising hard, or concentrating hard.
 While the brain has a substantial caloric requirement (at roughly 2% of our body weight, it uses 20% of our resting metabolic rate), you don’t need a ton of glucose or ketones at any one time to power your brain gracefully all day long.
 That’s why people can “get away” with lower ketone production and still reap the benefits we expect from eating this way.

 There’s almost certainly a genetic component to ketone production, too.
-Take the Inuit, who were rarely in ketosis despite traditionally eating a very low-carb diet.
-It takes several days of deep fasting for them to produce measurable ketones.
+Take the Inuit, who were rarely in ketosis despite traditionally eating a very low-carb diet.1 It takes several days of deep fasting for them to produce measurable ketones.
 Yet, they are adept at burning free fatty acids, almost as if they “skip” keto-adaptation and proceed directly to burning fat.
 Other variants that affect ketone production have yet to be discovered, but they’re out there.

 Ketones are generated when the amount of dietary fat available to be burned exceeds the supply of oxaloacetate (provided by protein or carbohydrates).
 It’s not that the body thinks, “This woman needs some ketones, stat.”
 It’s more like, “I’ve got too much acetyl-COA from all this fat, and I can’t find any oxaloacetate.
-Guess it’s ketones!”
+Time to ask for ketones!”
 If you’re the type to use keto to justify chugging olive oil, you’ll generate lots of ketones simply because your fat intake is outpacing the supply of oxaloacetate.
 Keto athletes eating tons of calories will probably produce more ketones simply because they’re eating so much fat.

-Above all else, focus on the symptoms.
+Above all else, focus on how you feel.

 Can you go without a meal and maintain steady, even energy and concentration?